+When is individual therapy the best choice?
 When you are experiencing relationship concerns, it is usually best to attend therapy with your partner.
 However, there may be exceptions.
 When a partner is violent and you are fearful of talking in the other’s presence, it is best to attend alone and develop a safety plan with a therapist.
 When your partner has a long standing addiction and is unwilling to address or attempt to resolve the addiction, it may be necessary for you to attend alone, also.
 When your partner has been involved in long-standing multiple affairs and denies any responsibility for the affairs or attempt to change, individual therapy may be best for you.
 However, couples who are in relationships with an addicted partner or a partner who has been unfaithful very often benefit from couple therapy.
 Couple therapy may be helpful to address these problems and resolve them.

 Individual therapy may be best to help address issues and problems which the person has identified as centering inside themselves and not directly related to the relationship.
 Some examples of these types of problems are as follows.